fpsvogel/reading/doc/csv-format-guide.md

   - Dates can have leading zeroes ("06" in "2019/06/18") or omit them ("2020/5/8"), whichever you prefer.
   - Dates must be in order, left to right (earlier dates on the left).

-If this minimal kind of reading list is what you want, be sure to initialize a `Reading::CSV` with unwanted columns disabled:
+If this minimal kind of reading log is what you want, be sure to initialize a `Reading::CSV` with unwanted columns disabled:

   ```
   custom_config = {